vivekascoder/vivekascoder.github.io/content/posts/tips-for-using-vscode.md

 Use Command + 1, Command + 2, Command + 3 to jump between split editors don't use mouse for that.

+Also use Command + 0 to to back and forth between the activity window.

+### Use Github Copilot.
+Github Copilot is an AI code completion tool that really helps you to write repetetive code.
+It's a good tool to have as a programmer, it costs aroung 10$/month.

 ## Conclusion
 Basically try to use keyboard shortcuts whenever possible and stop relying on mouse.
 This will help you to be more productive.